lstodd/disaster-response-pipeline/README.md

 ![Enter message](/app/screenshots/enter_message.PNG)

-After clicking the 'classify' button, you will see the selected categories for your message highmighted in green:
+After clicking the 'classify' button, you will see the selected categories for your message highlighted in green:

 ![Categorised message](/app/screenshots/categorised_message.PNG)